 Journey along Highway 395 with the Paiute Indians as they share legends of long ago.
 Listen as the era of prospectors, mining camps and mule teams comes to life, and go back in time to discover how a Slim Princes found her way into the Eastern Sierra.
-This fascinating 395 Roadside Heritage CD is available on request at info@Visitmammoth.com.
+This fascinating 395 Roadside Heritage CD is available to download online at http://www.roadsideheritage.org.

 Yosemite National Park / Tioga Pass - Full Day